infused/ziptz/README.md

 ## Version 3 breaking changes

 * APO, DPO, and FPO zip codes are no longer included, because they are non-geographic.
-* Time zone offset are now specified in seconds instead of hours.
+* Time zone offsets are now specified in seconds instead of hours.
 * Time zone are now more granular.
 The full list of time zones is:
   * America/Adak
   * America/Anchorage